TanyaGir/Linux-Server-Configuration/README.md

 # Disable root login

-1.To disable root login
+1. To disable root login

 - $ sudo nano /etc/ssh/sshd_config

       Find the PermitRootLogin line and edit to no.

-2.Also to enforce the key-based authentication
+2. Also to enforce the key-based authentication

        Find the PasswordAuthentication line and change text after to no

-- After this, restart ssh again
+3. After this, restart ssh again

   - $ sudo service ssh restart

 # Change timezone to UTC

-1.Check the timezone with the date command.
+1. Check the timezone with the date command.

 This will display the current timezone after the time.
 If it's not UTC change it like this: